 On our right, heading off at an angle was Albert Park the suburb and Middle Park, serviced by the 96 tram route (light rail, that is, since this once was the old St Kilda rail way line).
 These old established suburbs, like St Kilda, where we were heading, are filled with an architect's delight and horror of generations of houses and apartments.
 Iron lace, art deco and ghastly 60s and 70s modern all together close to the city and the bay.

 At the far end of Albert Park Lake Fitzroy Street's buildings were in sight, and once again food and coffee beckoned.
 Well, Melbourne is about the food and pavement (sidewalk) cafe tables, so of course we headed off to Leo's and pasta.
-After which, in true Melbourne cafe-crawling tradition, we walking along the esplanade (yes, in the rain), speculating about where Phryne Fisher's fictional home would be, and down to Acland Street, the cake and coffee centre of Melbourne.
+After which, in true Melbourne cafe-crawling tradition, we walked along the esplanade (yes, in the rain), speculating about where Phryne Fisher's fictional home would be, and down to Acland Street, the cake and coffee centre of Melbourne.

 The Sunday St Kilda Market stall-holders were shivering with the faces to wet streets and their backs to a grey sea, so we passed them, and Luna Park by.
 Something left for next time.

-Ali Kayn March, 2005
+submitted by Ali Kayn March, 2005